dadooda/irb_hacks/README.md

     {:uid=>"3", :name=>"adm"}
     ...

 Snippets are **persistent** though IRB invocations.
-That's quite handy, since not all stuff can be dynamically reloaded and sometimes we have to restart IRB to ensure clean reload.
+That's quite handy, since not all stuff can be dynamically reloaded and sometimes we have to restart IRB to ensure a clean reload.

     irb> ae
     (snippet)>> puts "Snippets are persistent!"